npm/rfcs/accepted/0030-no-install-optional-peer-deps.md

   same effect.
 Instead, this proposal omits the need for a new field and leverages the already well-known and used `{ "optional": true }`.

-## Unresolved Questions and Bikeshedding

-- Is this the best option to move forward?
-Should `{ "autoinstall": false }` be implemented instead?

-- Are pnpm and Yarn able to follow this implementation? cc/ @arcanis, @zkochan

-- Can a solution be implemented before npm v7 is final?
-It would be a breaking change to alter the current behavior afterward.

 [0025-install-peer-deps]: https://github.com/npm/rfcs/blob/latest/accepted/0025-install-peer-deps.md